200 responsible fishing alternatives from Chile

 - Fish is much quicker to cook than most meat dishes, which means savings on cooking time and energy consumption, be it pan fried or oven-baked.

 - If you buy it whole, prep will take longer, but you will be rewarded with a better taste.
 If not, your fishmonger will be delighted to clean it for you.

 - Choose simple dishes: good fish needs very little to be delicious e.g. an organic trout fillet pan-fried in butter and topped with flaky toasted almonds.

 - Fish does not have to be expensive.
-If you look at this list from an upmarket supermarket, you'll see that some are pretty affordable.
+If you look at this fish list from an organic supermarket, you'll see that some are pretty affordable.
 Smoked mackerel, like trout, makes a healthy, tasty and affordable quick supper, great with something sweet like sweet potato, celeriac or Jerusalem artichoke mash.
 Mix it up and tailor it to your budget.
 Some of the cheaper fish is also very good for you as it is high in good fats, for example, sardines or mackerel.